-Please call a roofing contractor like TruBlue Roofing if you see this in your home because it’s best to catch it early when repairs can fix it.
+Please call a roofing contractor like TruBlue Roofing and Remodeling if you see this in your home because it’s best to catch it early when repairs can fix it.
 Replacing a roof is quite a bit more expensive than repairs, so you’ll want to act fast when you see these signs of roof leakage before it becomes serious damage to the roofing layer which almost always means roof replacement is the only option.
 Now that you know what to look for and how these factors impact the roofing contractor’s suggestion to repair or replace your roof, you’ll be able to make a better informed decision about what to do with your roof damage.
-TruBlue Roofing has many years of experience repairing residential and commercial roofs.
+TruBlue Roofing and Remodeling has many years of experience repairing residential and commercial roofs.
 Please contact us today for a quote at (919) 589-7290 or visit us online at www.trublueroofingnc.com.

 Want to learn more?